 This is easily one of my "most recommended" books of the year.
 I found this book impossible to put down-- and so did my kids!
 If you have a child who hasn't fallen head-over-heels for reading yet, start here.
 I loved the second book (Code Name Flood) every bit as much as the first!More info →

 I know this book is out of print, but if you stumble on *any* essays by Katherine Paterson, I have this advice for you: snatch it up!
 This is my very favorite collection of thoughts about reading and writing books for kids.
 You can hear my interview with Katherine Paterson on episode 81 of the Read-Aloud Revival podcast.More info →

 I'm a fan of everything written by Caroline Starr Rose, but this one is my favorite yet!
 Follow Jasper and his brother on their search for gold during the Klondike Gold Rush.
 It's a page-turning mystery your kids don't want to miss!
 I think it's fine for 10+ but probably will be appreciated best by 12 year olds.More info →

 On a moonlit night in the segregated south, Stella and her little brother see something they’re never supposed to see, something that is the first flicker of change to come— unwelcome change.
 This story will leave you and your kids with an inspired sense of hope and wonder.
-Make sure your kids are ready to hear about the Ku Klux Klan before starting this one.
-There's nothing graphic, but it's heavy and intense.
-I loved this book.More info →
+(Make sure your kids are ready to hear about the Ku Klux Klan before starting this one.
+There's nothing graphic, but it's intense.)More info →

 I'm a new fan of Kyo Maclear's, and this book is one of the reasons why!
 My kids love hearing it read aloud before bedtime, and I'm always happy to oblige.
 The magic of winter is told through beautiful text and illustrations that make you want to stare a little longer than necessary.More info →